CVFireDragon/Plessi/README.md

 ```
 Adubbz and XorTroll for maintaining Tinfoil/Goldleaf

-Rei for making AutoRCM code
+Rei for making AutoRCM and nand Dump Code

 SwitchBru for making the HomeBrew scene possible

+matt-teix for helping me with .nro loading
 ```

 If I forgot you or you want your code in here, DM me on Discord (CVFD#6480)